Studying law is not a promised path to gainful employment or six figures. Many lawyers face unemployment and burdensome student loan debt, instead.

 Fortunately, there are law school loan forgiveness and student loan assistance programs out there to help with that lingering debt from college — and even more for those who dedicate their lives to public service.
-Here’s the complete guide to repayment options and student loan forgiveness for lawyers, as well as some programs that might help you pay off some of your student loan debt.
+Here’s our guide to student loan forgiveness for lawyers, as well as some programs that might help you pay off some of your student loan debt.

 The Department of Justice offers an Attorney Student Loan Repayment Program (ASLRP) in an effort to recruit and retain lawyers in the field.
 Each spring, the agency opens up applications to current employees for the assistance program.
 To be eligible, employees of the Department of Justice must have at least $10,000 in federal student loans.